synthesized-io/tdk-quest/README.md

 Therefore, you should proceed as follows:

 - If you're not yet familiar with Synthesized TDK in general, you should learn about it by visiting the "[What is TDK?](https://docs.synthesized.io/tdk/latest/user_guide/getting_started/what_is_tdk)" page in the official documentation
-- Familiarize yourself with the [TDK Masking mode](https://docs.synthesized.io/tdk/latest/user_guide/tutorial/masking)
+- Familiarize yourself with the [Synthesized TDK Masking mode](https://docs.synthesized.io/tdk/latest/user_guide/tutorial/masking)
 - To acquire auxiliary files and gain access to the necessary databases, type the following commands into your terminal:

     ```bash